oskarth/perturbation/README.md

 # TODOs

-- better organization in general
-- when ODE, main part, more text is needed - why outer/inner appears
 - tihkonov padeapprox a bit (if write about approx anyway)
-- outer soln no exact diff (?) sister to inner which is connected to start t=0

 - borghans chosen timescales a bit, no repeat but nice to have an example of how you do it, otherwise math lacking
-- Jag har inte åsikt egentligen.
-På något sätt vore det trevligt att jfr approx med exakt

 skalfaktorer:
 Jag menar så enkelt t=a\tau typ vad är a?
 Det är inte självklart en